 We expect that the continued submissions to VacciNexus will fall into these categories:

 - Patient Access (Appointments, Patient Wait Time, Post-Vaccination Observation, Equity)

 - Vaccines & Supplies (Vaccine Availability, Reducing Vaccine Waste, Supplies)

 - Safety (Vaccination Rates, Patient Safety, Staff & Volunteer Safety)

 There's so much room for improvement.
 There's so much NEED for improvement.
 We hope that our platform will continue to be helpful as healthcare works on this important challenge.

 If you're doing this type of process improvement work, apply for a free account today.

 * Participation is limited to those who work for a healthcare organization or government entity.
-Please sign up with your work email address. *Note: Comments have been turned off for the time being to try to shut down excessive spam/bot traffic to the site.
-If you'd like to add a comment, please share the post on LinkedIn or Twitter with your comments and thoughts.
+Please sign up with your work email address. *What do you think?
+Scroll down to comment or share your thoughts and the post on social media.
+Don't want to miss a post or podcast?
 Subscribe to get notified about posts via email daily or weekly.